kamleshpawar17/MocoNetApp/README.md

 ![GuiScreenshot](./static/ScreenShot.png)

-Click on **Choose Files** and select all the dicom files (*.dcm) for the scan, follwed by upload, which will display the motion degraded image in the left viewer
+Click on **Choose Files** and select all the dicom files (*.dcm) for the scan, then click on **upload**, which will display the motion degraded image in the left viewer

-Click on **Process** to run the AI motion correction on the input image.
+Click on **Process** to run the AI motion correction algorithms on the input image.

 Click in **Download** to save motion corrected images.
-(It will be a zip file which contains all the precessed dicom images)
+(It will be a zip file which contains all the processed dicom images)